 iii) Participants Insurance Cover – The Participant shall take out adequate insurances in respect of the foregoing risks.

 The Participant is further advised to insure against costs and losses which the Participant may incur in the event of the Event being delayed, prevented, postponed or abandoned since all liability on the part of the Organisers for such costs and losses is expressly excluded in such an eventuality.

 i) Right of Entry

 The Organisers, the Landlords and those authorised by them respectively have the right to enter the Event at any time to execute works, repairs and alterations and for other purposes.
-No compensation will be payable to an Participant for damage, loss or inconvenience so caused.
+No compensation will be payable to a Participant for damage, loss or inconvenience so caused.
 Due to the nature of our events please note that under 16’s are not permitted onsite during build up or show day without prior written permission.
 We are unable to allow access and any under 16’s will be asked to leave the premises.

 ii) Failure of Services

 The Organisers will use their reasonable endeavours to ensure that the services provided at, for and around the Event and the additional services mentioned in the Participant’s Manual are supplied but as the supply of such services is not within the Organisers’ total control they shall not incur any liability to the Participant for any loss or damage if any of such services shall wholly or partially fail, cease to be available or fall short of anticipated levels.
 Nor shall the Participant be entitled to any allowance in respect of sums paid or due under this contract.